-As discussed above, the overall indicator is measured by averaging the percent of pupils responding below the mean averages for each of the five SEL competency constructs, which themselves are averages of each outcome, made up of averages across a series of questions assigned to various suboutcome/skills.
-It is critical however to note that the percent of pupils scoring below the mean only accounts for those pupils who responded to the questions, and that in some cases, there is significant variance among the responses.
-Therefore, to have a fuller understanding of pupils' SEL competence, it is important to also look at the numbers of pupils responding to each set of questions, and the variance within the responses to each set of questions.
+As discussed above, the overall indicator is measured by averaging the number of pupils responding below the mean averages for each of the five SEL competency constructs, which themselves are averages of each outcome, made up of averages across a series of questions assigned to various suboutcome/skills.
+This number is then subtracted from the average number of responses, divided by the total number assessed such that the baseline indicator measures the percentage of pupils scoring at the mean or above.
+It is critical however to note that a fuller understanding of pupils' SEL competence requires looking also at the numbers of pupils responding to each set of questions, and the variance within the responses to each set of questions.